 Wrapping text around a circle with Affinity Designer is very similar (in function) to the process you would use to do the same with Adobe Illustrator.
 However, it does appear to be more consistent in its behavior, and it’s much easier to work with your text once put on a path than it would be in Inkscape.

 The following is a written overview of all the different ways you can place text on a path with Affinity Designer.
 However, you may find that a video tutorial is more suitable for this sort of lesson.
-If that is the case for you then there is a video tutorial at the top of the page where I walk you through each of the steps laid out below.
+If that is the case for you then there is a video tutorial below where I walk you through each of the steps laid out below.

 Curve Text with Affinity Designer